Enrolling at school and enrolment schemes

 The first five years of a child’s life are critical for development.
 For all children the learning pathway begins well before they start primary school.
 The early experiences they share with their first teachers – parents, grandparents, caregivers and whānau – help shape the adults they’ll become and set the foundation for starting Early Childhood Education (ECE) or school.

 Children can attend ECE between the ages of 0 and their 6th birthday (or until they’re enrolled at primary school, whichever happens first).
 ECE isn’t compulsory in New Zealand but it's encouraged, as it helps prepare children for school.
-In 2017, more than 200,000 children attended 5,527 early learning services (including kōhanga reo and playgroups).
-Of those, average attendance across all age groups was about 20.7 hours per week.
+In 2019, nearly 200,000 children attended 5,682 early learning services (including kōhanga reo and playgroups).
+Of those, average attendance across all age groups was about 21 hours per week.

 The network of schools doesn’t include ECE, but when parents, caregivers, families and whānau are considering early learning options, their decisions have flow-on effects in terms of which school they might then decide on for their child.
 We take attendance at early learning services into account when we’re looking at how many places might be needed at a local primary school.